Alvaro-FG/SpectroRoll/README.md

   - Scissors
   - Ruler

-The full instructions on how to build your SpectroRoll can be found in SpectroRoll_Assembly_Manual.pdf.
+The full instructions on how to build your SpectroRoll can be found in SpectroRoll_Assembly_Manual_CC_LQ.pdf.

 Hope you enjoy building the spectrometer and do not hesitate to send any questions/comments to: spectroroll@gmail.com